Bells to call the servants

 Houses of the same type as No 7 but on the south side of Eccles Street and the railing of 15 Usher’s Island (the house portrayed by Joyce in “The Dead”) still show the remnants of the bell handle on the area railings.

-Picture courtesy of Ian Gunn Picture courtesy of owner Brendan Kilty
+Picture courtesy of owner Brendan Kilty